 3. Everyone understanding that transition can be a tricky time for our children and young people but with the right support they can develop the resilience and skills needed to be successful.

-Our transition pathways detail what support is available for everyone as well as any additional support available to support transition if that is needed by the child, young person or their family.
+Our transition pathways detail what support is available from the age of 0-25.
+They detail what support is available for everyone, our Universal Offer.
+It also outlines what additional support is available to assist transition if this is needed by the child, young person or their family.

 Starting Nursery